34 Pictures to See Which Muscle You’re Stretching

 Targeted Muscles – Adductors

 Keep your feet forward and wide while keeping the legs straight.
-Bend your right knee and walk your hands to the right foot, and rotate the left toes to the ceiling while sitting on the right hip.
+Bend your right knee walk your hands to the right foot, and rotate the left toes to the ceiling while sitting on the right hip.
 The right foot should be kept flat on the ground.

 5. Butterfly Stretch